xudeng22/sc_sncn_ethercat_drive/module_file_service/doc/index.rst

 This module provides a service to store configuration parameters from the object dictionary permanently into flash.

+Dependent modules:
+- ``module_spiffs``

-.. important:: This module is a (temporary) solution until the flash filesystem is integrated.
+.. important:: This module is a solution until the flash filesystem is integrated.

 .. contents:: In this document
     :backlinks: none